eye symptoms of Lyme disease

 What Is Binocular Vision Dysfunction?

-Binocular vision dysfunction (BVD) occurs when the two eyes do not work together properly.
+Binocular vision dysfunction occurs when the two eyes do not work together properly.
 Even a subtle misalignment can strain the visual and neurologic system.

 Many patients compensate for years before symptoms become overwhelming.